amassaad/personal_blog/_posts/2025-12-16-zen-and-the-art-of-infinite-support-loops.markdown

 This is where it got truly Kafkaesque.

 Rachel from the "Renewals team" finally responded.
-After being in an email thread associated with my account for five days, a thread where I'm logged in, where my email is visible, where the entire context is about canceling *my* account—she asked:
+After being in an email thread associated with my account for five days, a thread where I'm logged in, where my email is visible, where the entire context is about canceling *my* account, she asked:

 "Could you kindly confirm the subdomain you are requesting to cancel?"